Fluid Control with Localized Spacetime Windows: Localized Spacetime Control

 The editing-related term $\phi_{\text{editing}}$ measures how well the controlled result conforms to user-specified goals, such as desired particle transformations, user-specified pathlines, or specific splash keyframes.

-\paragraph{Particle-Based Editing Error:} Particle-based editing can be used in two ways in our system: 1) particle-based keyframes, which specify the location a group of particles should be in at a specific time, and 2) pathlines, which guide specific particles to follow a user-specified trajectory forward or backward in time.
+\paragraph{Particle-Based Editing Error:} Particle-based editing can be used in two ways in our system: 1) particle-based keyframes through splash transformations (translation, scaling, and rotation), which specify the location a group of particles should be in at a specific time, and 2) pathlines, which guide specific particles to follow a user-specified trajectory forward or backward in time.
 With our decoupled grid-based control forces, users can define pathlines sparsely—such as only specifying the tip of a splash or a tiny part of the water volume.
 Due to force smoothing from our grid representation and penalization terms in~\S\ref{sec:force_constraints}, large portions of the fluid respond cohesively to minimal user input, producing consistent splash dynamics.
 The particle-based editing error is formulated as:

-where $\mathbf{x}_t^p$ and $\mathbf{x}_t^{p*}$ are the simulated and target positions of particle $p$ at time $t$, $n_p$ is the number of controlled particles, $w_t^p$ represents the relative importance of each particle, $k_e$ denotes the scaling parameter of the editing error term, and $\mathcal{K}_t$ is the set of keyframes.
+where $\mathbf{x}_t^p$ and $\mathbf{x}_t^{p*}$ are the simulated and target positions of particle $p$ at time $t$. $n_p$ is the number of controlled particles. $w_t^p$ represents the relative importance of each particle, decreasing with its distance to the editing point according to a Gaussian kernel. $k_e$ denotes the scaling parameter of the editing error term, and $\mathcal{K}_t$ is the set of keyframes.

 \paragraph{Grid-Based Editing Error:} Keyframes can also be defined as a density distribution, by projecting particle data onto the background grid.
 This enables a softer, spatially distributed form of control, where constraints are not applied to individual particles.
 The grid-based editing error is defined as: